awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-ebcli.md

   i-8b2cf575     Ok
 ```

-For information about health statuses and colors, see [Health Colors and Statuses](health-enhanced-status.md)\.
+For information about health statuses and colors, see [Health colors and statuses](health-enhanced-status.md)\.

 The **requests** section displays information from the web server logs on each instance\.
 In this example, each instance is taking requests normally and there are no errors\.